sintiyaHristova/MPA-VolleyWorld-App/README.md

 # MPA-VolleyWorld-App
 The visitors can view the home page - Volleyworld and Catalog with all photos.
-They can also register with a username, password, and address, which will allow them to create their publications, as well as share if interested (but only if the current user is not the author).
+They can also register with a email, username and password, which will allow them to create their publications, as well as share if interested (but only if the current user is not the author).
 Authors can edit or delete publications at any time.

 ## Technologies:
 - JavaScript